DIEMOS192/C-System-CLI/README.md

 # SYS CLI

-Small example C++ CLI with a command registry and a few built-in commands.
+A robust, cross-platform C++ CLI tool with an interactive REPL, command history, and colorized output.

 ## Build